 Unless otherwise stated, data is presented using epidemiological weeks (a standardised method of counting weeks [Monday-Sunday] to allow for the comparison of data year after year).
-This is dependent on the data available and comparisons not yet possible due to the recent emergence of this novel virus.
+This is dependent on the data available and annual comparisons are not yet possible as the virus only emerged in 2020.